dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - The node was rebooted before propagation completed
 - AWS backend propagation lagged

+AWS SG propagation is eventually consistent, not strongly consistent.
+A node that is rebooted or flapping may temporarily see an outdated SG rule set even though the SG object itself is correct.
+Replaying the rules forces AWS to re‑propagate the rule set and eliminates this inconsistency.

 In these cases:

 - The SG is attached but...